VeterinariaUnimonte/vet/README.md

 </pre>
 <small>in `url` var, put your *application link*.</small>

-After this step, the application has configured perfectly, do not forget to enable apache.
+After this step, the application has configured perfectly, do not forget to enable apache and mysql server.